 Students seeking to withdraw from the current term must do so through the student self-service badge in the student portal.
 Selecting the Register Add/Drop link, followed by selecting the current term.
 If you require a Personal Identification Number (PIN) to make registration changes, you will also need it to complete the withdraw process.
 You must DROP all of your registered courses and submit changes in order to be officially withdrawn.
 You will be contacted by the Office of Registration and Records through your sycamores email account to confirm your withdraw and to respond with your withdraw reason.
 If you wish to withdraw from a previous/retroactive term, you must complete a retroactive withdrawal form and submit it to the Office of Registration and Records for manual processing.
 Please note, the only circumstances in which you are able to withdraw retroactively, is Health/Medical, Military, or Non Attendance.
 For these, additional documentation is required.
 (Additional information on documentation can be found on the withdrawal authorization form).
 Questions concerning withdrawal from enrollment should be directed to the Office of Registration and Records.

 - Refunds of fees.
-For information on refund of fees, refer to the Schedule of Classes Bulletin published on-line each semester and summer session.
+For information on refund of fees, refer to the Academic BLUEprint published on-line each semester and summer session.

 - Residence hall contracts.
 Withdrawal from enrollment results in a cancelation of the residence hall contract; however, students are responsible for contacting Residential Life if they are not planning to return to the University.
 Residence hall students should review the terms and conditions of their residence hall contract.